Hairy Bikers Green Curry Recipe

 • small handful of fresh basil leaves, roughly torn

-2. Create the curry base: Pour the coconut milk and 250ml of water into the pan.
+2. Build the curry base: Pour the coconut milk and 250ml of water into the pan.
 Stir in the Thai green curry paste, kaffir lime leaves, fish sauce, and caster sugar.
-Bring the mixture to a gentle simmer, stirring regularly, and cook for 5 minutes.
+Bring to a gentle simmer, stirring regularly, and cook for 5 minutes.

 3. Thicken the sauce: Add the mangetout to the pan and let it return to a simmer.
-In a small bowl, mix the cornflour with the remaining 2 tablespoons of cold water until it forms a smooth paste.
+In a small bowl, mix the cornflour with the remaining 2 tablespoons of cold water until smooth.
 Stir this paste into the pan.

 Hairy Bikers Green Curry Recipe